Data Protection Information

 Upon receiving your subscription, we will email you a subscription notice.
 Please confirm receipt of this notice.
 We need this confirmation to send our newsletter to you.
 This process is known as double opt-in procedure.
 Your response serves as proof that you are indeed the person who requested our newsletter.

 You may unsubscribe from our newsletter at any time.
 You may find an ‘unsubscribe’ link at the end of each of our newsletters.
-Alternatively, you may also unsubscribe by email email@example.com.
+Alternatively, you may also unsubscribe by email email@example.com, in this case, please let us know from which newsletter you want to unsubscribe (ATHENE, StartUpSecure).

 Upon receiving your unsubscribe notice, we will delete your email address immediately.